ShieldOrder/evaluation-surfaces/signals/economic-exposure-voting.md

 - proof of feasibility
 - a justification for bypassing verification

-These uses inflate preference into authority.
+These uses conflate preference with authority.

 ## Relationship to other signals